From Membership-Privacy Leakage to Quantum Machine Unlearning: Conclusion

-The paper lies at the intersection of quantum machine learning and privacy preservation, an emerging and inherently complex research domain that presents significant challenges alongside substantial potential for future advancement.
-Future research will focus on extending the applicability and generalization of existing methods to a broader range of QML models and diverse datasets.
-Currently, unlearning strategies are mainly concentrated in supervised learning settings, with limited support for more complex tasks such as unsupervised learning, reinforcement learning, and generative modeling, which require further exploration.
-Moreover, the integration of quantum unlearning mechanisms in multi-task learning, secure training workflows, and quantum privacy computing frameworks represents key future directions.
-These extensions are expected to drive quantum learning models towards greater efficiency, controllability, and verifiability, enhancing their practicality and interpretability across a wider range of tasks.
+Our study adds a membership privacy and unlearning perspective to the growing QML security literature.
+Beyond the present study, an important direction is to deepen the quantum-specific understanding of privacy leakage by characterizing how platform interfaces reshape attacker capabilities and leakage mechanisms.
+On the attack side, future work should account for more realistic adversaries under practical constraints.
+Future research will prioritize extending the applicability and generalization of existing QMU methods to encompass a broader range of QML models and more diverse datasets.
+Currently, unlearning strategies are predominantly concentrated within supervised learning settings, showing limited support for more complex tasks such as unsupervised learning, reinforcement learning, and generative modeling, which warrant thorough exploration.
+Key future directions include the integration of QMU into multi-task learning, secure training workflows, and broader quantum privacy computing frameworks.
+These methodological extensions are expected to drive quantum learning models towards greater efficiency, controllability, and verifiability, thereby enhancing their practicality and interpretability across a wider range of applications.